MafaldaSFerreira/physalia_adaptation_course-2024/03_day3/Tutorial_Day3_GenomeScan_GEA.md

 str(out_trim)

 # have a look at the results
-# the jpeg line allow to output an image in your folder that you can later download to have a look at
+# the jpeg line allow to output an image in your directory that you can later download to have a look at
 jpeg("04_outflank/outflank_prunedSNP_fst.jpeg")
 OutFLANKResultsPlotter(out_trim, withOutliers = TRUE, NoCorr = TRUE, Hmin = 0.1, binwidth = 0.001, Zoom = FALSE, RightZoomFraction = 0.05, titletext = NULL)
 dev.off()